Upcoming events

 In person

-ZoBio will attend the 3rd Biophysics for Drug Discovery Summit 2026 in Boston, a unique, industry-focused forum dedicated exclusively to biophysics.
+ZoBio attended the 3rd Biophysics for Drug Discovery Summit 2026 in Boston, a unique, industry-focused forum dedicated exclusively to biophysics.
 Through case studies, panel discussions, and interactive exchanges, the summit highlights how emerging biophysical technologies are shaping predictive pipelines and accelerating drug discovery.

-Marta will share selected case studies demonstrating how biophysical approaches can tackle diverse discovery challenges, from fragment-based screening for molecular glues, to profiling covalent compounds and antibody–antigen interactions, and generating structural models when X-ray crystallography reaches its limits.
+Marta shared selected case studies demonstrating how biophysical approaches can address diverse discovery challenges – from fragment-based screening for molecular glues, to profiling covalent compounds and antibody – antigen interactions, as well as generating structural models when X-ray crystallography reaches its limits.

 Therapeutic Frontiers in Medicine, Mechanisms and Modalities